 Great views of Aoraki Mt Cook and the Southern Alps

-This is the ultimate Eco Tour that takes in the most awe inspiring scenery.
+This is the ultimate Eco-Tour taking in the most awe-inspiring scenery.
 The trip starts at the Old Mountaineers Cafe next door to the DOC visitor info centre.
 We drive out to the Hooker Valley car park where we start our short trek.
 We use our exclusive track to the Mueller Lake where we have our gear shed and launch site.
 You won't see any other people during this tour.

-Once kitted up with kayak safety gear and trekking gear we head off on our adventure.
-We paddle through the nooks and crannies of the old glacier morraines which have formed the perfect route to the glacier hike.
+Once kitted up with kayak safety gear we head off on our adventure.
+We paddle through the nooks and crannies of the old glacier moraines which have formed the perfect route to the head of the lake.
 We dock the kayaks right under the towering Mt Sefton where avalanches can be seen and heard!
-A short trek on the glacier morrianes to explore glacier ice remnants is the order of the day from here!
+A short trek on the glacier morrianes to explore glacier ice remnants is the order of the day from here if time permits!

 Bring your lunch and refreshments and be stunned by the sheer beauty and scale of the area.
 There are no other operators in this area and there are no aircraft permitted to fly overhead.
 This is definitely the "Quiet Zone" of the Aoraki Mount Cook National Park.

 You may not see any icebergs on this trip but you will journey through incredible terrain with breathtaking views.
-The south side of Aoraki Mount Cook as well as the giant glaciated face of Mount Sefton dominate the views.
+The south side of Aoraki Mount Cook as well as the giant glaciated faces of Mount Sefton and The Footstool dominate the views.

-This trip is for people who have done some kayaking and enjoy hiking.
+This trip is for people who have done some kayaking and enjoy a total eco experience.
 All double kayaks are fitted with outriggers (Floaties) for perfect stability.